Best German City Names: 200+ Historic & Imaginary Ideas

 Blauberg

-Blue mountain, painting pictures of distant peaks wreathed in atmospheric haze, visible from a valley trading town
+Blue mountain, suggesting distant peaks seen through haze from a valley trading town

 Waldkirchen